-- 1 From Configure, choose Fiery Server > Regional Settings. - 2 In Server Language, select a language. - 3 If you want to change the regional settings individually (such as only Measurement Units), change the settings as needed.
+- 1 From Configure, choose Fiery Server > Regional Settings. - 2 In Server Language, select a language. - 3 If you want to change the regional settings individually (such as only Measurement Units), change the settings as needed. - 4 Save your changes.

 Note: The Fiery server must reboot to apply the language change.